-3. How ma any other companies does Ford partner with to make cars in 1 China?
+3. How many other companies does Ford partner with to make cars in China a?

-China?
+Cnina:

-a) three
+a)) three

-b) one
+b) o) one

-c) two
+c)) two

-4. According to the article, China's wealthiest cities are
+4. According to the article, China's wealthic est cities are

-a) in the central part of the country
+a)) in the central part of the country

 b) in the eastern part of the country

-c) in the western part of the country
+c)) in the western part of the country

-5. How many new cars does Ford plan to introduce in China over the next 3 years?
+5. How many new cars does Ford plan to in 3 years? troduce in China over the next

-a) 10
+a)) 10

-b) 15
+b)) 15

-c) Focus, Fiesta, and Mondeo
+c)) Focus, Fiesta, and Mondeo

-5.9 Se lect the correct answer:
+5.9 Se Select the correct answer:

-- 1. Which of the following is the biggest advantage of using market segmentation?

-a) It consumes slightly business money.
+1. Which of the following is the biggest advantation? ntage of using market segmena)) It consumes slightly business money.

-b) It lets a company invest more in plants and machinery.
+b)) It lets a company invest more in plants and mac hinery.

-c) It allows a company to target its promotional strategy more effectively.
+c)) It allows a company to target its promotional str rategy more effectively.

-d) It allows a company to charge the highest prices.
+d)) It allows a company to charge the highest prices 3.

 2 2.
-A company offers services such as holidays and life assurance for adults over 30.
-What kind of segmentation is the firm using in its marketing strategy?
+A company offers services such as holiday over 30.
+What kind of segmentation is the fitegy?

 a. gender segmentation

 b. lifestyle segmentation

 c. demographic segmentation

-1 • •
+1 • • •

 d. socio-eco nomic.
 Seam nentation

 u.
 SOCIO CCO HOHHC SUZII iciitatioi

-3. When a company splits customers and referes to them as 'middle class and 'upper class' what kind of segmentation does it use?
+3. When a company splits customers and referes to them as "middle class and "upper class" what kind of segmentation does it use?

 a. socio-economic

 b. religious

 c. demographic

 d. lifestyle

-5.10 L Look up the meaning of the following marketing terms in the dictionary:
+5.10 L ook up the meaning of the following marketing terms in the dictionary:

 own transport

 transportation cost

 customer needs

 airfreight

 warehousing

 materials management

 warehouse sale

 customer service department

 selling points

 capital goods

 consumer goods

 wholesaler

 retailer

 commercial agent

 distribution policy

 distribution system